qdm12/hbc/README.md

-__*WARNING : *__ This may not work on Debian based operating systems for now.
-This is being tested now but could actually work on a fresh installation.
-You can refer to https://github.com/shaih/HElib/issues/99 for more information on the issue.

 # Homomorphic binary circuits - _hbc_ #

 _This project was developed as my Master final year project at Imperial College London._